Skip to main content

 Although Repair Time isn't required, if you include it consistently, it can be useful for seeing how much of your overall asset downtime is actually spent fixing assets.

-A big difference between incident periods and repair time periods might be a sign that there are time sinks in your repair process that you need to address.
+A big difference between the total durations of incident periods and repair times might be a sign that there are inefficiencies or scheduling problems in your repair process that you need to address.

 Document the Asset Failureโ€‹